Browse all current and upcoming events, exhibitions, performances, lectures, and educational workshops exploring creativity from all angles.

 Rapidly advancing immersive technologies are drastically changing how we experience our world.
 Everything from entertainment and education, to telecommunications and medicine, is undergoing a technological revolution with the proliferation of sophisticated virtual reality, augmented reality, and mixed reality technologies.
 This monumental paradigm shift in communication, global collaboration, and creative endeavors places humanity on a precipice between knowable truth and sensorial experience – bending the bounds of our preconceived notions of the real and reality.

-Abraham Lincoln High School Art & VR Club, ARC Document Solutions, Ben Semisch Photography, Big Canvas, Civic Nebraska, Council Bluffs Community School District, Creighton University, David Guinan, Google, Graphic Technologies, Inc., Hastings College, HDR Inc., Heartland Workers Center, Interactive Projection USA, Jackson Dinsdale Art Center (JDAC) at Hastings College, Joe Nicholson, KANEKO-UNO Library, Life Dimensions by Ilona Holland, Metropolitan Community College, Misha Gordin, Nebraska Writers Collective, Nik Fackler, Omaha Chamber Music Society, Omaha Under The Radar, RDG Planning Group, Renze Display, tbd.
+Abraham Lincoln High School Art & VR Club, ARC Document Solutions, Ben Semisch Photography, Big Canvas, Civic Nebraska, Council Bluffs Community School District, Creighton University, David Guinan, The Durham Museum, Google, Graphic Technologies, Inc., Hastings College, HDR Inc., Heartland Workers Center, Interactive Projection USA, Jackson Dinsdale Art Center (JDAC) at Hastings College, Joe Nicholson, Joslyn Art Museum, KANEKO-UNO Library, Life Dimensions by Ilona Holland, Metropolitan Community College, Misha Gordin, Nebraska Writers Collective, Nik Fackler, Omaha Chamber Music Society, Omaha Under The Radar, RDG Planning Group, Renze Display, tbd.
 Dance Collective, TEDxOmaha, thinkMOTION, Tim Guthrie’s Museum of Alternative History, University of Nebraska Medical Center iEXCEL, University of Nebraska – Omaha, WhyArts

 The Reality Exhibition features the following programs: